University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 googleapiclient.errors.HttpError: <HttpError 500 when requesting https://www.googleapis.com/drive/v3/files returned "Internal Error".
 Details: "[{'message': 'Internal Error', 'domain': 'global', 'reason': 'internalError'}]">
 ```

-Clearly we are going to need an error handler.
-The Google APIs are not robust enough.
-If not restartable, then Google has an issue since we can't audit what they are charging us for.
+Clearly we needed an error handler.
+The Google APIs are not
+robust enough.
+If not restartable, then Google has an issue
+since we can't audit what they are charging us for.